Kyu/auto-fsg/README.md

 ### Windows
 Install WSL2 using the manual directions [here](https://docs.microsoft.com/en-us/windows/wsl/install-win10), restart a couple times, set up WSL, build your exec using the instructions in the repo above and paste into mods/autofsg

+### Grabbing from replit
+A demo video is [here](https://streamable.com/bsrvdj) but basically you want to use https://bashupload.com/ to upload to yourself from the replit shell.

 ## Running